Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Methodology

-where \texttt{time\_period} indicates the current hour (e.g., \( t \div 3600 \)).
+where \texttt{time\_period} indicates the current hour of operation derived from total elapsed time $t$.
 These are encoded through learnable embedding layers to accommodate nonlinearity and improve generalization.
 The numerical features are:

 which directly reflect local traffic and service level explicitly.
 This hybrid structure enables the policy network to incorporate heterogeneous information sources and handle data imbalance arising from irregular trip activation.
-As a common challenge in real-world systems where seldom vehicles are only service during peak periods, resulting in skewed experience distributions across agents.
+This address a common challenge in real-world systems where specific vehicles operate solely during peak periods, resulting in skewed experience distributions across agents.
 By embedding categorical variables such as bus and trip identifiers, the single-agent framework generalizes across heterogeneous spatio-temporal contexts without requiring separate parameterizations for each vehicle instance.

 \paragraph{Action Definition.} While inter-station-based speed control could theoretically provide finer granularity in maintaining regular headways, we deliberately adopt station-based holding control as our primary action space.
-This choice is motivated by the following practical constraints observed in real-world bus operations:
+This choice is driven by the following practical constraints observed in real-world bus operations: